bywolee/base-/README.md

 ## 🖼 ERC-721 on Base
 NFTs on Base benefit from low mint and transfer costs.
 Base has a thriving NFT ecosystem with projects like Zora, OpenSea, and native Base collections.

+## 🎮 ERC-1155 on Base
+Multi-token standard ideal for gaming and batch operations.
+Lower fees on Base make ERC-1155 batch transfers economically viable for high-frequency use cases.